yutaf/ryogoku/README.md

 ## How it works

-This script deploys your git repository files to the indicated hosts by rsync.
+This script deploys your git repository to the indicated hosts by rsync.

 ### deployment flow
-First, it extracts the indicated revision files to a temporary directory.
+1. extracts the indicated revision files to a temporary directory.
-Then rsync them to the hosts.
+2. rsync them to the hosts.
-Finally the temporary directory is removed.
+3. removes the temporary directory

 Further more, you can set some directives in config file like